“Pass 13 cards to your left. Pick up.”

 My game plan is to curve out and flood the board if possible, winning by going wide with inspired charge and having reach in Neonate/bloodletter/stags.
 I don’t need removal; I need creatures to combo with Inspired Charge.
 They need to be cheaper, because I already have 4 drops.

 About Kayure Patel:

-Kayure began playing Magic competitively in M13.
-After minor success on the English circuit, his breakthrough year was the 2015/16 season, when he was a member of the English World Magic Cup team, the winner of GP Bologna with Blue-White Eldrazi and attained Silver Pro status.
-One of the founding members of Team Axion, Kayure has a keen desire to help English Magic thrive and will always take time to speak to any player.
+Kayure began playing Magic competitively around the release of M13.
+After minor success on the English circuit, his breakthrough year was the 2015/16 season, when he was a member of the English World Magic Cup team, the winner of GP Bologna with Blue-White Eldrazi and attained Silver Level Pro status.
+One of the founding members of Team Axion, and current captain, Kayure has a keen desire to help English Magic thrive and will always take time to speak to any player.
 Though his best results have come in Modern, Kayure’s love for the game means he is happy playing any format.